-Mental health professionals can also work with parents on helping their children and teens manage their anxiety.
+Mental health professionals can also work with parents to help their children and teens manage their anxiety.
 For example, there are a variety of ways that parents can create a supportive atmosphere at home, including:

 - Staying calm when your child becomes anxious

 - Keeping a consistent routine is equally important

 - Assuring that your child eats a healthy diet and gets regular exercise and adequate sleep

 - Showing flexibility by modifying expectations of the child during stressful periods and by planning for transitions, even daily ones, such as preparing for school in the morning

 - Helping your child assess and solve problems by talking out options and choosing the best one